iCliniq Logo

 What Is the Role of Liquid Biopsies in Monitoring Minimal Residual Disease (MRD) in Hematological Malignancies?

 • Minimal residual disease or measurable residual disease (MRD) refers to the persistence of malignant cells in patients who receive seemingly successful initial treatment.
 This MRD can potentially result in metastatic relapse at remote sites.
-MRD testing and monitoring are already widely used in hematological malignancies but still need to be more challenging to apply in solid tumors due to the low blood levels of CTCs, making sampling challenging.
-MRD is considered an essential tool in myeloid malignancies and helps in prognostication, disease monitoring, identifying early relapse, guiding post-remission treatment, and measuring the efficacy of the treatment.
+MRD testing and monitoring are already widely used in hematological malignancies but still seem more challenging to apply in solid tumors due to the low blood levels of CTCs, which makes sampling challenging.
+MRD is considered an essential tool in myeloid malignancies and helps in prognostication (the process of estimating and communicating the expectations about a patient’s course of disease), disease monitoring, identifying early relapse, guiding post-remission treatment, and measuring the efficacy of the treatment.

-• While different techniques have been developed for the assessment of MRD in myeloid malignancies, MRD test result indicates the presence of "MRD positive" or absence of "MRD negative" of detectable disease above certain thresholds, which may be different depending on the assay and laboratory used.
+• While different techniques have been developed for the assessment of MRD in myeloid malignancies, MRD test result indicates the presence of "MRD positive" or absence of "MRD negative" of detectable disease above certain thresholds, which may differ depending on the assay and the laboratory in which the testing is done.

-• Flow cytometry evaluates the protein expression on the cell surface or in the cytoplasm using fluorescently labeled antibodies and can determine the immunophenotype of cell lineages.
-Flow cytometry is best for MRD detection in acute myelocytic leukemia (AML) and myelodysplastic syndromes (MDS).
+• Flow cytometry (a laboratory technique in which lasers are used to study the physical and chemical properties of cells and particles in a fluid) evaluates the protein expression on the cell surface or in the cytoplasm using fluorescently labeled antibodies and can determine the immunophenotype (the process of detecting cells by the antigens or markers on their surface using antibodies) of cell lineages.
+Flow cytometry is best for MRD detection in acute myelocytic leukemia (AML- an aggressive and rare type of cancer that affects the blood and the bone marrow) and myelodysplastic syndromes (MDS- a group of cancers that target the bone marrow, causing it to generate fewer healthy blood cells).
 Quantitative reverse transcriptase polymerase chain reaction (RT-qPCR) includes converting the mRNA obtained from the specimen to cDNA through reverse transcription and then quantifying the cDNA via PCR.
 For instance, ABL1 is the most frequently expressed gene in chronic myeloid leukemia white cells.

-• PCR amplification followed by testing for overexpression of transcripts makes RT-qPCR one of the compassionate ways to detect MRD.
-With recent advancements in liquid biopsies, next-generation sequencing (NGS) monitors the response after myeloid malignancies therapy, especially AML.
-In NGS, DNA fragments are amplified by PCR ( from regions of interest ), and sequences are compared with lines of reference.
-NGS is helpful in detecting mutations (changes) occurring in the exons like NPM1 for AML.
+• PCR (polymerase chain reaction) amplification followed by testing for overexpression of transcripts makes RT-qPCR one of the compassionate ways to detect MRD.
+With recent advancements in liquid biopsies, next-generation sequencing (NGS) monitors the response after myeloid malignancy therapy, especially AML.
+In NGS, DNA (deoxyribonucleic acid) fragments are amplified by PCR (from regions of interest), and sequences are compared with lines of reference.
+NGS helps detect mutations (changes) occurring in the exons like NPM1 (nucleophosmin 1) for AML.

-• To tackle the first difficulty, numerous molecular biology-based methods have been incorporated too for gaining detailed genetic profiles of CTC and cDNAs.
-They can be classified into massively parallel sequencing technologies, next-generation sequencing (NGS), and digital genomic techniques such as digital PCR (dPCR), providing biomarker and mutation information about specific tumors.
+• To tackle the first difficulty, numerous molecular biology-based methods have been incorporated to obtain detailed genetic profiles of CTC and cDNAs.
+These methods can be classified into massively parallel sequencing technologies, next-generation sequencing (NGS), and digital genomic techniques such as digital PCR (dPCR), which provide biomarker and mutation information about specific tumors.

-• The first known approved tumor-specific ctDNA-based MRD evaluating tool for solid tumors came to the market last year.
-Such new advancements in technology provide testing for a particular sequence of therapeutically relevant genes of the detected CTCs and ctDNA and customized blood tests done to match the clonal mutations seen in each patient's tumor tissue.
+• The first known approved tumor-specific ctDNA-based MRD evaluating tool for solid tumors came to the market recently.
+Such new advancements in technology provide testing for a particular sequence of therapeutically relevant genes of the detected CTCs and ctDNA and customized blood tests to match the clonal mutations seen in each patient's tumor tissue.

 • Studies reveal that MRD is an essential parameter of the depth of response, acting as a surrogate marker for more prolonged progression-free survival and overall survival.
 For potentially curative cancer diseases, liquid biopsy could have a vital role in early-stage patient management, preventing the development of incurable metastatic disease.
 Still, there are also directives to establish the role of these biomarkers in early-stage patients and establish clinical guidance for long-term post-remission therapies.